Coworking Marketing—9 Simple Tips Making Lasting Effect

 The first thing you need to do is check how fast is your web page.
 Here is a couple of awesome tools for the purpose:

-Many things like plugins and bloated HTML may slow down your web page.
+Many things like plugins, slow web hosting (that is why a reliable and fast hosting provider is a must) and bloated HTML may slow down your web page.
 Take a look at what can be improved here.

 BTW, did you hear anything about the Accelerated Mobile Pages (AMP)?
 We at andcards utilize the technology which allows us to create better, faster experiences on the mobile web.
 You can also consider using the framework and get better ranking on Google.